graphql/graphql-wg/rfcs/ClientControlledNullability.md

 ### 3rd-party GraphQL APIs
 Marking field Non-Nullable in schema is not possible in every use case.
 For example, when a developer is using a 3rd-party API such as [Github's GraphQL API](https://docs.github.com/en/graphql) they won't be able to alter Github's schema, but they may still want to have certain fields be required in their application.
-Even within an organization, ownership rules may dicatate that an developer is not allowed to alter a schema they utilize.
+Even within an organization, ownership rules may dictate that an developer is not allowed to alter a schema they utilize.

 ## ✅ RFC Goals